nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 #.
 Test the TCP server with TCP proxy service:

    a.
-Check the available values for the XTCPSVR command and read information about the current state.
+Check the available values for the XTCPSVR command and read the information about the current state.

       .. parsed-literal::
          :class: highlight